-CLOUD began as a large-scale interactive sculpture created from 6,000 light bulbs by Canadian artists Caitlind r.c.
+CLOUD is an interactive sculpture created from 6,000 incandescent light bulbs by Canadian artists and collaborators Caitlind r.c.
 Brown & Wayne Garrett.
-The piece utilizes everyday domestic light bulbs and pull strings, re-imagining their potential to catalyze collaborative moments and create an experiential environment.
-As part of the process of building the sculpture, the artists collected burnt out incandescent light bulbs from the surrounding community, forging an informal relationship with non-artists, reducing costs, and asking audiences to reconsider household items in an alternative context.
-During exhibition, viewers interact with CLOUD by initiating impromptu collaborations, working as a collective to turn the entire sculpture on and off.
+The piece utilizes pull string switches and everyday domestic light bulbs, re-imagining their potential to catalyze collaborative moments and create an enveloping, experiential environment.
+As part of the process of building the sculpture, the artists collected burnt out bulbs from the surrounding community, forging an informal relationship with non-artists, reducing costs, and asking audiences to reconsider household items in an alternative context.
+During exhibition, viewers interact with CLOUD by initiating impromptu collaborations, working as a collective to animate “lightning” on the surface of the sculpture, turning the entire cloud on and off.

-Simple, bright, and playful, CLOUD has unexpectedly become an icon of optimism and hope, illustrating by upturned faces, glittering eyes, and a whole that is greater than the sum of its many parts.
-As incandescent bulbs are phased out in the European Union and countries around the world, the sculpture gains new meaning as a beacon of transitional technologies and changing futures – where are we going next?
+Simple, bright, and playful, CLOUD functions as an icon of hope and optimism, illustrated by upturned faces, glittering eyes, and a whole that is greater than the sum of its many parts.
+As incandescent bulbs are phased out in the European Union and various countries around the world, the sculpture gains new meaning as a beacon of transitional technologies and changing futures – where are we going next?
 On a more symbolic level, CLOUD relies on the universal language of environmental imagery – despite language barriers, cultural differences, and geographic distance, rain clouds are understood by people all around the world.

 - Signal Festival of Light (Prague, Czech Republic)

 - GLOW Forum of Light & Architecture (Eindhoven, Netherlands)

 - Czech the Light (various cities in the Czech Republic, 2014/2015)

 - LUMINA (Cascais, Portugal)

 - Maintenant Festival (Rennes, France)